particle-iot/docs/src/content/guide/tools-and-features/button.md

         }
     }

-    //If anything's been altered by clicking or the Spark.function, update the LEDs if(changed){
+    //If anything's been altered by clicking or the Particle.function, update the LEDs if(changed){
         delay(10);
         makeColors();